Azure/azure-mobile-services/docs/mobile-services-javascript-backend-windows-store-dotnet-get-started.md

 > Learn about [migrating your site to Azure App Service](https://azure.microsoft.com/en-us/documentation/articles/app-service-mobile-migrating-from-mobile-services/).
 >
 > Get started with Azure Mobile Apps, see the [Azure Mobile Apps documentation center](https://azure.microsoft.com/documentation/learning-paths/appservice-mobileapps/).
-> For the equivalent Mobile Apps version of this topic, see [Create a Windows App](../app-service-mobile/app-service-mobile-windows-store-dotnet-get-started.md).

 This tutorial shows you how to add a cloud-based backend service to a universal Windows app using Azure Mobile Services.
 Universal Windows app solutions include projects for both Windows Store 8.1 and Windows Phone Store 8.1 apps and a common shared project.
 For more information, see [Build universal Windows apps that target Windows and Windows Phone](http://msdn.microsoft.com/library/windows/apps/xaml/dn609832.aspx).